Bichons do not have many common dog health problems. Because they are hearty and healthy little dogs, dog health care is easy for this breed.

 There are only a few common dog health problems to keep in mind when choosing your new Bichon Frise, and links to articles about those conditions are found above.

-So what are the dog health issues that you should be aware of?
+So what are the most common dog health issues for Bichon Frises?

-When choosing a new Bichon, puppy health is important.
-And you certainly want to know that the breeder has taken care to consider any congenital issues or common dog health problems in the parents .
+When choosing a new Bichon, it is important to pick a healthy dog.
+And you certainly want to know that the breeder has taken care to consider any congenital issues or health problems in the parents .